Thinking about Orthokeratology?

 Correct your vision while you sleep!

 Orthokeratology enables you to have clear vision without surgery, glasses or daytime contact lenses.
+It may also slow down the progression of short sightedness (or myopia).

 Why should you consider Orthokeratology?